 At GreeneStone, we employ a holistic approach to the treatment of residents with the disease of addiction, because we know that no one model works for everyone.

 By introducing our residents to a wide variety of programs, techniques and treatment modalities, we help our residents find the best solutions to their unique needs.
-We are not limited to any single evidence-based practice, but our well trained and experienced clinical staff provides a Motivational Interviewing (MI) approach, with Dialectical Behavior Therapy (DBT) Skills Groups, Cognitive Behavior Therapy (CBT), 12-Step Facilitation (TSF), Mindfulness Training, Recreation Therapy, medication assistance as well as individual, family and couples education and support.
+We are not limited to any single evidence-based practice, but our highly-trained and experienced clinical staff provides a Motivational Interviewing (MI) approach, with Dialectical Behavior Therapy (DBT) Skills Groups, Cognitive Behavior Therapy (CBT), 12-Step Facilitation (TSF), Mindfulness Training, medication assistance as well as individual, family and couples education and support.